CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/popQuiz.md

 -

-###Between the three methods of dependency injection, what should you default to?
+### Between the three methods of dependency injection, what should you default to?

-The default should be constructer injection because of the principle of least knowledge, hide the implementation princples as much as possible, whatever is using those objects does not need to know which dependencies its using
+The default should be constructor injection because of the principle of least knowledge, hide the implementation principles as much as possible, whatever is using those objects does not need to know which dependencies its using

 ***

-##Pop Quiz 10-25
+## Pop Quiz 10-25

-###What is a defining characteristic of the composite pattern?
+### What is a defining characteristic of the composite pattern?

 It contains objects that contain other objects

 -

-###How does a client interact with a composite object?
-Does it know it is potenitally composed of many objects?
+### How does a client interact with a composite object?
+Does it know it is potentially composed of many objects?

 It gets back a pointer/handle to the interface.
 No.

 -

-###What pattern can be used to create immutable composite objects?
+### What pattern can be used to create immutable composite objects?

 Builder pattern

 -

-###What is the difference between the state pattern and the strategy pattern?
+### What is the difference between the state pattern and the strategy pattern?
 Why use one over the other?

 The state is managed internally by some class, the strategy is manged by some other client

 -

-###What is the difference between the state and strategy UML diagram?
+### What is the difference between the state and strategy UML diagram?

 Instead of aggregation you use composition

 -

-###The oberver pattern uses a ___ model to notify clients of some event occuring?
+### The observer pattern uses a ___ model to notify clients of some event occurring?

 Publish/subscribe

 -

-###What is a very common senario for using the observer pattern?
+### What is a very common scenario for using the observer pattern?

 Looking at a button to see if it has been pressed or not

 -

-###The subject and the observer patterns both need to implement different interfaces, what are the members of those interfaces?
+### The subject and the observer patterns both need to implement different interfaces, what are the members of those interfaces?

 Subject/Observable: Attach, detach, notifyObservers
 Observer: Update/Notify

 ***

-##Pop Quiz 11/1
+## Pop Quiz 11/1

-###What is a Null object?
+### What is a Null object?

 A class that is used in place of actual null values that doesn't have any implementations

 ***

-###In what situation would you want to use the Null Object Pattern?
+### In what situation would you want to use the Null Object Pattern?

 Preventing null pointer exceptions, enable the client to specify no functionality

 ***

-###What should your design look like if you want to use the null object pattern?
+### What should your design look like if you want to use the null object pattern?
 Should the class inherit from a class or an interface?

-Both work but **interface** works better, make sure the class that takes in the dependency is refering to the interface rather than the concrete class
+Both work but **interface** works better, make sure the class that takes in the dependency is referring to the interface rather than the concrete class

 ***

-###Which pattern would you use if you wanted to add functionality to a specific already existing concrete class without modifying the class?
+### Which pattern would you use if you wanted to add functionality to a specific already existing concrete class without modifying the class?

 Proxy Pattern

 ***

-###Draw the proxy pattern uml diagram
+### Draw the proxy pattern uml diagram

 INSERT PICTURE HERE

 ***

-###What pattern would you use if you wanted to add funtionality to a group of related classes (classes that implement the same interface) without modifying those classes?
+### What pattern would you use if you wanted to add functionality to a group of related classes (classes that implement the same interface) without modifying those classes?

 Decorator Pattern

 ***

-###What pattern would you use to add functionality to a third party library (or any code that you couldn't modify for some reason)?
+### What pattern would you use to add functionality to a third party library (or any code that you couldn't modify for some reason)?

 Adapter Pattern

 ***

-###Draw the adapter uml diagram
+### Draw the adapter uml diagram

 ```
                                               delagates